 In addition to her work as a saxophonist, Loeffert is a music theorist and equity advocate who serves as Assistant Professor at the Oklahoma State University (OSU) Michael and Anne Greenwood School of Music, and Faculty Fellow for Diversity, Equity, and Inclusion for the College of Arts and Sciences at OSU.
 She previously held the rank of Clinical Associate Professor at OSU having been on faculty there since 2013.
 Loeffert is Co-Chair of the North American Saxophone Alliance Committee on the Status of Women and Immediate Past Chair of the OSU Women’s Faculty Council.

-Loeffert has taught music theory, saxophone, and chamber music at Michigan State University and music theory and aural skills at Florida State University where she is a Ph.D.
-Candidate in Music Theory.
-Loeffert earned a D.M.A. and M.M. in Saxophone Performance, as well as an M.M. in Music Theory Pedagogy from Michigan State University.
-She holds a B.M. in Saxophone Performance and Jazz Studies from Northwestern University.
-Her primary saxophone teachers have included Joe Lulloff, Frederick Hemke, and Joseph Wytko.
+Loeffert has taught saxophone, chamber music, and music theory at Michigan State University, and music theory and aural skills at Florida State University where she earned a Ph.D. in Music Theory with a dissertation titled “Association and Interpretation in Recent Chamber Music: Gesture and Dialogue in Three Compositions by Franco Donatoni.”
+Loeffert holds a D.M.A. and M.M. in Saxophone Performance, as well as an M.M. in Music Theory Pedagogy from Michigan State University, and she completed a B.M. in Saxophone Performance and Jazz Studies at Northwestern University.
+Her primary saxophone teachers have included Joseph Lulloff, Frederick Hemke, and Joseph Wytko.